Chris Ainslie

 What skills is Chris Ainslie known for?

-Chris Ainslie has skills like Software Development, Microsoft Sql Server, Scrum, Business Analysis, Sdlc, Databases, Agile Methodologies, Sql, Xml, Management, Systems Analysis, Business Process.
+Chris Ainslie is listed with skills including Software Development, Microsoft Sql Server, Scrum, Business Analysis, Sdlc, Databases, Agile Methodologies, and Sql.

-Not the Chris Ainslie you were looking for?
+Check these profiles if this is not the Chris Ainslie you were looking for.